The Ren & Stimpy Show: Comic books

 Marvel Comics optioned the rights to produce comic books based on Nickelodeon properties in 1992.
 The initial plan was to have an anthology comic featuring several Nicktoons properties.
 Marvel produced 44 issues of the ongoing series, along with several specials under the Marvel Absurd imprint.
 Most of these were written by comic scribe Dan Slott.

-One Ren & Stimpy special #3, Masters of Time and Space, was set up as a "Choose Your Own Adventure" and with a time travel plot, took Slott six months to plot out in his spare time.
+One Ren & Stimpy special #3, Masters of Time and Space, was set up as a "Choose Your Adventure" and with a time travel plot, took Slott six months to plot out in his spare time.
 It was designed so that it was possible to choose a path that would eventually be 20 pages longer than the comic itself.
 Issue #6 of the series starred Spider-Man battling Powdered Toast Man.